ablab/spades/README.md

 `--metaviral `   (same as `metaviralspades.py`)

 These options works specially for extracting extrachromosomal elements from metagenomic assemblies.
-They run similar pipelines that slightly differ in the simplification step; another difference is that for metaviral mode we output suspicious linear contigs and for metaplasmid mode we do not.
+They run similar pipelines that slightly differ in the simplification step; another difference is that for metaviral mode we output linear putative extrachromosomal contigs and for metaplasmid mode we do not.
 See [metaplasmid paper](https://genome.cshlp.org/content/29/6/961.short) and [metaviral paper](https://academic.oup.com/bioinformatics/article-abstract/36/14/4126/5837667) for the algorithms details.

 For metaplasmidSPAdes/metaviralSPAdes output details see [section 3.7](#sec3.7).